 Psychologists have recognized that stimulation of the brain is what determines intelligence.
 Although this effect is most noticeable during maturation of the brain, even adults who continue to stimulate their minds keep their intelligence at high levels.
 Semantic intelligence is particularly helped by increased demands on the brain.
 A person who grows up in Switzerland usually learns to speak German, French, Italian, and even English, because the environment provides the stimuli.
 A person who grows up in the arctic learns to differentiate dozens of types of snow because survival and culture provide the stimuli.
 Similarly, an art expert is capable of recognizing whether or not a painting is genuine or is a fake.
 An average person might be unable to make any classification of the painting, but the expert has paid attention to detail and is well familiar with the painter's techniques and brush strokes.
 Another example is juggling.
 An expert does it automatically, but a novice encounters countless problems with even the simplest movements.
 The same rules apply to cognitive abilities, such as math.
 Practice stimulates not only the buildup of skills, but also improves the overall intelligence in the field of interest.
 Even tasks that have never been tried may be solvable by means of the acquired faculties.
 This is so because the semantic mind not only solves the problem at hand, but also looks at other possible approaches and methods to master the topic.
 The broad exploration of the issue helps build faculties that are applicable even elsewhere.
 A mathematician usually plays chess well although he may be new to the game.
 Interestingly, most of these broader explorations are not specifically requested by the conscious mind; they are self-initiated by the problem-solving faculties of the brain.

 As for affective intelligence, its development depends on environmental stimuli as human interactions force the mind to negotiate personal needs and social expectations.
-The pains and rewards of life together with self-reflection and conscience allow a man to promote his health, well-being, personal satisfaction with oneself, and acceptance by the society.
+The pains and rewards of life together with self-reflection and conscience allow a man to promote his health, wellbeing, personal satisfaction with oneself, and acceptance by the society.
 By contrast, a person who learns that she is unworthy, that no one cares, and that she has to fight to meet her basic personal needs will dissociate and diminish her level of affective intelligence.
 An example is a woman who becomes a rock climber and disregards the significant dangers of her hobby.
 Even more telling is the appearance of her hands.
 She has broken nails and scraped skin, and yet she is ready to go out and conquer another rock.
 She has lost contact with her body, abuses it, and is incapable of recognizing the harm she does to herself.
 Another example is provided by a person who has a very demanding job.
-She is unable to handle the stress and dissociates from the most advanced faculties of her affective intelligence to reduce her pain.
+She is unable to handle the stress, and she dissociates from the most advanced faculties of her affective intelligence to reduce her pain.
 At some point, the neural breakup reaches an equilibrium and becomes proportional to the level of the stress.
 The surviving mind is forced to experience the harsh facts of life because no more neural splitting is possible.
 Even with her brain damaged and less sensitive to stress, the person does not feel happy and resorts to medications, smoking, alcohol, or drugs to reduce her suffering.
 The cumulative effects of the chemicals and the stress of the job lead to further, more gradual loss of neural circuits of affective intelligence.
 In turn, reduction of affective intelligence promotes reduced care about self, significant others, and the society in general.
 Acquisition of psychosomatic illnesses is guaranteed with such a lifestyle.

 NEUROPSYCHOLOGY OF INTELLIGENCE